nehaljwani/team.exiv2.org/book/IMaEA.md

 I suspect the proliferation of formats is caused by the hardware engineers.
 When hardware people start a new project, they copy the CAD files from the last project and proceed from there.
 They don't worry about back-porting changes or compatibility.
 We have to live with this mess.

 There is also the issue of patents.
-It's unclear if it's legal to read an ISOBMFF file which is used by Apple to store Heif files.
+It's unclear if it's legal to read an ISOBMFF file which is used by Apple to in HEIC files.
 I believe it is legal to read ISOBMFF files.
-It's illegal to reverse engineer the proprietary encoded data stored in the mdat box a HEIF.
+It's illegal to reverse engineer the proprietary encoded data stored in the mdat box a HEIC.
 Metadata is occasionally compressed (PNG), encrypted (Nikon) or ciphered (Sony).

 Here is a useful WikiPedia site that summarises file formats: [https://en.wikipedia.org/wiki/Comparison\_of\_graphics\_file\_formats](https://en.wikipedia.org/wiki/Comparison_of_graphics_file_formats)